 ACT scores can usually predict whether you will get into a competitive college program.
 They're also relatively good at predicting performance in college for the first year or so.
 After that, it's tough to make any concrete judgments about whether scores predict long-term success.

 Your GPA in high school is a slightly better predictor of academic success in college, and your major choice and ultimate education level are better predictors of your career and earning potential.
 A high ACT score indicates a greater likelihood that you will achieve success in college and in life, but only if it occurs in conjunction with these other determining factors.

-As far as long term happiness goes, most of the time that has more to do with intrinsic than extrinsic factors.
+As far as long-term happiness goes, most of the time that has more to do with intrinsic than extrinsic factors.
 For some people, no level of achievement on its own will bring happiness, and for others, happiness can be found in almost any situation.
-What it comes down to is that once you get into college, your scores have limited predictive value for your potential to do well going forward.
-Focus on your goals and think about what makes you happiest, and work towards those things!
+What it comes down to is that once you get into college, your scores have limited predictive value for your happiness in the future.

 Not sure whether your ACT score makes the cut?
 Find out what a good ACT score means for you based on your goals.

 If you're worried about your ACT scores, you should check out this article on when your test scores don't matter for college admissions.
 You might also take a look at these quick tips for improving your scores.

 Still can't decide whether to take the SAT or the ACT?
 Read this article to decide whether you're better suited to one or the other based on your academic strengths.

 Disappointed with your ACT scores?
 Want to improve your ACT score by 4+ points?
 Download our free guide to the top 5 strategies you need in your prep to improve your ACT score dramatically.

 Have friends who also need help with test prep?
 Share this article!